🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 ):

-# experiment name of generation
+# Generate the experiment name

 exp_name = self.create_experiment_name(exp_type, model_name, version)